List of MLS club post-season droughts: MLS Cup Conference Semifinals appearance

-The list only includes clubs that failed to make the conference semifinals for three or more consecutive seasons.
-Updated through 2022 Major League Soccer season.
+The list only includes clubs that failed to make the conference semifinals for four or more consecutive seasons.
+Updated through 2025 Major League Soccer season.

 MLS Cup Conference Finals appearance

-The list only includes clubs that failed to make the conference finals for five or more consecutive seasons.
-Updated through 2022 Major League Soccer season.
+The list only includes clubs that failed to make the conference finals for six or more consecutive seasons.
+Updated through 2024 Major League Soccer season.

 MLS Cup Final appearance

-The list only includes clubs that failed to make the MLS Cup final for eight or more consecutive seasons.
-Updated through 2022 Major League Soccer season.
+The list only includes clubs that failed to make the MLS Cup final for nine or more consecutive seasons.
+Updated through 2024 Major League Soccer season.